gustavorayos/SecureSDT/README.md

 # SecureSDT

-Secure Standard Deployment Toolkit (SDT) is used to securely configure Windows 10 systems to STIG standards.
+SecureSDT (Standard Deployment Toolkit) is used to securely configure Windows 10 systems to STIG standards.

 ## Getting Started